Gédéon seeks answers

 What causes religious conflict today?
 Can’t the underlying disagreements be resolved?
 Sadly, even today, countless families in many countries see no alternative than to escape their beloved homeland and seek refuge in an unfamiliar, unwelcoming nation.

-Vince’s second book – Greet Suzon for me – about the plight of Gédéon’s family, is due to be published in 2025.
+Greet Suzon for me – about the plight of Gédéon’s family, is NOW AVAILABLE.

 Posts about ‘Greet Suzon for me‘